sebastianNoe/SmartHomeServer/README.md

 - All device types can be used here.
 - Device name needs to be unique.
 - Each device type can have its unique attributes.
-- Path to settings file can be defined on Startup using following arguments: *-s <settings path>*.
+- Path to settings file can be defined on Startup using following arguments: *-s &lt;settings path&gt;*.
 If no settings parameter is provided you will be asked to provide one during startup

 ```XML
 <smartHomeServer>